American philosophy: John Dewey

 John Dewey (1859–1952), while still engaging in the lofty academic philosophical work of James and Peirce before him, also wrote extensively on political and social matters, and his presence in the public sphere was much greater than his pragmatist predecessors.
 In addition to being one of the founding members of pragmatism, John Dewey was one of the founders of functional psychology and was a leading figure of the progressive movement in U.S. schooling during the first half of the 20th century.

 Dewey argued against the individualism of classical liberalism, asserting that social institutions are not "means for obtaining something for individuals.
 They are means for creating individuals."
 He held that individuals are not things that should be accommodated by social institutions, instead, social institutions are prior to and shape the individuals.
 These social arrangements are a means of creating individuals and promoting individual freedom.

 Dewey is well known for his work in the applied philosophy of the philosophy of education.
 Dewey's philosophy of education is one where children learn by doing.
 Dewey believed that schooling was unnecessarily long and formal, and that children would be better suited to learn by engaging in real-life activities.
 For example, in math, students could learn by figuring out proportions in cooking or seeing how long it would take to travel distances with certain modes of transportation.

+W. E. B. Du Bois

+W. E. B. Du Bois (1868–1963), trained as a historian and sociologist, and described as a pragmatist like his professor William James, pioneered a shift in philosophy away from abstraction and toward engaged social criticism.
+His contributions in philosophy, like his efforts in other fields, worked toward the goal of equality of colored people.
+In The Souls of Black Folk, he introduced the concept of double consciousness—the dual self-perception of African-Americans both through the lens of a racially prejudiced society and as they see themselves for themselves, with their own legitimate feelings and traditions—and in Darkwater: Voices from Within the Veil, he introduced the concept of second sight—that this double consciousness of existing both inside the white world and outside of it provides a unique epistemological perspective from which to understand that society.